Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 Run Any Single Command
     Double-click any single command to run it by itself.
 This is useful when writing a single command.
-It lets you immediately test a command you are constructing, but not sure if it is correct.
+It lets you immediately test a command you are constructing, but are not sure if it is correct.
 You can double-click it to see if it runs correctly.
 This is also available from the context menu.

 Debugging